biicode/docs/c++/integration/ci.rst

 .. container:: infonote

-   Here's a blog post about `using Appveyor CI <http://blog.biicode.com/appveyor-ci-windows-biicode/>`_ and Deploy for Windows
+   Here's a blog-post about `using Appveyor CI <http://blog.biicode.com/appveyor-ci-windows-biicode/>`_ and Deploy for Windows

 .. _travis_integration: